-Pomegranates are a beautiful, red fruit filled with seeds.
+Pomegranates are beautiful red fruit filled with seeds.

 In fact, the term “granate” is derived from the Medieval Latin “granatum,” meaning “many-seeded” or “containing grains.”

-The seeds comprise around 3% of the weight of a pomegranate.
+The seeds comprise about half of the weight of a pomegranate (1).
 Each seed is encased in a sweet and juicy covering known as an aril.

-While the seeds themselves are hard and fibrous, you might be missing out on some health benefits if you discarded them.
+While the seeds themselves are hard and fibrous, you might be missing out on some health benefits if you discard them.

 This article tells you everything you need to know about pomegranate seeds.